Quantitative weak mixing for random substitution tilings: Introduction and statement of results

+The situation is different for $\mathbb{R}^d$ actions when $d>1$, the higher rank case.
+More precisely, there is a cocycle which relates the hierarchical structures of tiling spaces $\{\Omega_{\sigma^k(x)}\}$ along the orbit of $x$.
+This is called the \textbf{trace cocycle} in \cite{T:TTT}, where it was shown that its behavior describes the behavior of ergodic integrals of the $\mathbb{R}^d$ action on tiling spaces.
 But there is another cocycle at play.
-Given a transversal $\mho_x\subset \Omega_x$ in a tiling space, there is a set of vectors $\Lambda_x\subset\mathbb{R}^d$ consisting of return vectors to the transversal.
+Given a transversal $\mho_x\subset \Omega_x$ in a tiling space, there is a set of vectors $\Lambda_x\subset\mathbb{R}^d$ which describe returns to the transversal.
 The group $\Gamma_x:=\mathbb{Z}[\Lambda]$ generated by integer combinations of these vectors is a finitely generated Abelian group whenever the tilings in $\Omega_x$ have finite local complexity.
 The renormalization maps $\Phi_{\sigma(x)}:\Omega_{x}\rightarrow \Omega_{\sigma(x)}$ induce a map from $\Gamma_x$ to $\Gamma_{\sigma(x)}$ which, under a careful choice of generators for $\Gamma_x$ and $\Gamma_{\sigma(x)}$, is represented by an integer matrix.
 This map is called the \textbf{return vector cocycle}, and its behavior gives the estimates necessary to bound spectral measures from below.
 Thus, in order to obtain quantitative weak mixing results for higher rank actions, the simultaneous understanding of two renormalization cocycles is needed.

 How can these two different renormalization cocycles be understood?
 A quick answer is cohomologically.
-It can be shown (see \S \ref{subsec:RetVecCoh}) that every return vector $v\in\mathbb{R}^d$ gives a cohomology class $[v]\in \check H^1(\Omega;\mathbb{Z})$ (more generally, in $H^1$ of the Lie-algebra cohomology of the $\mathbb{R}^d$ action).
+It is shown in \S \ref{subsec:RetVecCoh} that every return vector $v\in\mathbb{R}^d$ gives a cohomology class $[v]\in \check H^1(\Omega;\mathbb{Z})$ (more generally, in $H^1$ of the Lie-algebra cohomology of the $\mathbb{R}^d$ action).
 Whereas the usual renormalization cocycle describes the action of the renormalization maps on the top level cohomology of the tiling space $H^d(\Omega;\mathbb{R})$ (more generally, $H^d$ of the Lie-algebra cohomology of the $\mathbb{R}^d$ action), the return vector cocycle describes the action of the renormalization maps on $H^1(\Omega;\mathbb{R})$.
 Thus, when $d>1$, these are different cocycles and both of these are needed for quantitative weak mixing results.
 The return vector cocycle in fact projects of the cocycle $\Phi^*_x$ induced by the renormalization maps on the first cohomology $H^1(\Omega;\mathbb{R})$ of the tiling space (see \S\ref{subsec:RetVecCoh} for details).